aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 <p align="center"><img src="australiapostctableignoreending.png"></p>

 ### **Decoding Customer Information in Custom Format**
-***Aspose.BarCode for Java*** allows developers to decode customer information in their own format.
-For this purpose, the library provides a special interface called [*AustraliaPostCustomerInformationDecoder*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/AustraliaPostCustomerInformationDecoder).
-In this manner, decoding of barcode data is performed using this interface; *CustomerInformationInterpretingType* and *IgnoreEndingFillingPatternsForCTable* are ignored.
+***Aspose.BarCode for Java*** allows decoding customer data in various specific formats.
+To do this, a special interface called [*AustraliaPostCustomerInformationDecoder*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/AustraliaPostCustomerInformationDecoder) is available.
+In this case, barcode data decoding is processed according to this interface; [*CustomerInformationInterpretingType*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/CustomerInformationInterpretingType) and *ignoreEndingFillingPatternsForCTable* settings are ignored.

-The following code snippet explains how to decode customer information inputted in the *NTable* format while reading the sample *Australia Post* barcode shown below.
+The following code snippet explains how to decode customer data in the *NTable* format.

 {{< highlight csharp>}}
 class NTableDecoder : AustraliaPostCustomerInformationDecoder